-Cybersecurity is considered as an extremely specialized domain.
+Cybersecurity is considered to be an extremely specialised domain.
 There is a very fast pace of change associated with it and the present curricula for education and training at universities need to be revised on an on-going basis.
-Quite often there are gaps between real requirements and academic offerings, considering that technology evolves with a high speed.
-In this regard, graduates from Universities may often receive a formal education that is not aligned with trending topics, being unready to face the needs of their employer right away; a skill mismatch is therefore identified (De Zan and Di Franco, 2019).
-It is indicative the fact that Gagliardi et al. (as cited in De Zan and Di Franco, 2019) describe a need for teaching computing and cybersecurity issues even before joining a university, as an integral part of formal education.
-From the previous statements, it is clear that first, cybersecurity training offerings must be continuous and dynamic, and second, it must be considered as a matter of public, private, social, and educational interest.
+Quite often there are gaps between real requirements and academic offerings, considering that technology evolves at a high speed.
+In this regard, graduates from Universities may often receive a formal education that is not aligned with the current topics, not being quite prepared to face the needs of their employer right away; a skill mismatch is therefore identified (De Zan and Di Franco, 2019).
+It is indicative that Gagliardi et al. (as cited in De Zan and Di Franco, 2019) describe a need for teaching computing and cybersecurity issues even before joining a university, as an integral part of formal education.
+From the previous statements, it becomes clear that first, cybersecurity training offerings must be continuous and dynamic, and second, it must be considered as a matter of public, private, social, and educational interest.
 In addition, cybersecurity issues related education and training activities should take into account simultaneously technical, social, and legal aspects in order to provide an adequate response to the market's demands.

-Furthermore, a significant challenge faced by education and training activities with a focus on cybersecurity is the difference in how they are conducted from one country to another.
-For instance, Vishik and Heisel (as quoted in De Zan and Di Franco, 2019) commented that even in the EU where policies follow common objectives, it is a challenge to keep similar approaches to education in these matters.
-Also, they explained that there is a "lack of cybersecurity educators, poor interaction with the industry, little understanding of the labour market, outdated or unrealistic platforms in education environments and difficulties in keeping pace with the outside world".
-Finally, after highlighting all the previous challenges, it seems a self-explanatory fact that the wider framework of "formal" education and training for cybersecurity is requiring adjustments and improvements.
-However, due to the complicated relationship between students, graduates, academia, and the outside world, involved stakeholders have not reached consensus on cybersecurity training that is effectively responding towards vs real market's needs.
+Furthermore, a significant challenge faced by education and training activities, with a focus on cybersecurity, is the difference in how they are conducted from one country to another.
+For instance, Vishik and Heisel (as guoted in De Zan and Di Franco, 2019) commented that even in the EU, where policies follow common objectives, it is a challenge to keep similar approaches to education in these matters.
+Also, they explained that there is a "lack of cybersecurity educators, poor interaction with the industry, little understanding of the labour market, outdated or unrealistic platforms in education environments, and difficulties in keeping pace with the outside world".
+Finally, after highlighting all the previous challenges, it seems self-explanatory that the wider framework of "formal" education and training for cybersecurity should require adjustments and improvements.
+However, due to the complicated relationship between students, graduates, academia, and the outside world, the stakeholders involved have not yet reached consensus on cybersecurity training that would effectively respond to the real market's needs.